 I have had to accept a lot of hard truths in my life.
 Sometimes it took some time for me to get there, and other times I looked awareness and acceptance straight in the eyes.
 What I’ve learned is that you can’t reach the light at the end of the tunnel unless you are willing to walk through darkness.
 I never claimed that acceptance and going no contact is easy.
 However, like Robert Frost said, “Two roads diverged in a wood, and I- I took the one less traveled by, and that has made all the difference.”

 I am a native New Yorker, but I currently live in Atlanta with my husband, rambunctious 8-year-old daughter, our 2 cats, and our hyper dog.
 Writing has always been my outlet.
-I turned to the power of pen on paper to help cope with the hardships that took place in my childhood, and I have been published in numerous websites.
+I have contributed to numerous publications, including The Mighty, Thought Catalog, Morning Lazziness, Authority Magazine, Her View from Home, and Thrive Global.

-I believe writing helped me become the person and mother that I am today, and I created a blog (www.survivingmomblog.com) where I write about surviving abuse and the journey of motherhood.
-My hope is that my words provide support, validation and comfort to others in their own healing journeys.
+I believe writing helped me become the person and mother that I am today.
+I created Surviving Mom Blog (www.survivingmomblog.com), where I write about surviving abuse and the struggles of of life, relationships, and motherhood.
+Please head over to the blog, where my hope is that my words provide support, validation and comfort to others in their own healing journeys.

 Let’s connect!
 Follow my page on Facebook, @survivimomblog (https://www.facebook.com/survivmomblog/).
 I can also be reached on Instagram (@SurvivingMomBlog), Pinterest (@survivmomblog), and Twitter (@survivmomblog).